Ivan Smith (politician)

-Ivan "Van" Smith is an American politician serving as a member of the Alabama House of Representatives from the 42nd district.
+Ivan "Van" Smith is an American politician serving as a Republican member of the Alabama House of Representatives from the 42nd district.
 He assumed office on November 6, 2019.

 Early life and education

 Smith was born in Chilton County, Alabama.
 He earned a Bachelor of Science degree in agriscience from Auburn University, a Master of Science in agriscience from Alabama A&M University, and a teaching certificate in administrative education from the University of Montevallo.

 Career

 Prior to entering politics, Smith worked as an educator for 30 years, including 13 as principal of Billingsley High School.
 Since 2013, he has worked as a cattle farmer.
 In November 2019, he was elected to the Alabama House of Representatives in a special election, succeeding Jimmy Martin.